 Clarifying her purpose

 Helena had a very happy childhood, with a few tough teenage years.
-At the age of 16, she moved from the Soviet Union to Canada, where her view of the world and prospects expanded tremendously.
+Then, at the age of 16, she moved from the Soviet Union to Canada, where her view of the world and prospects expanded tremendously.

-In Canada, she graduated from high school, went to University, and got her first official job, working for the Estonian Honorary Consul, Ilmar Heinsoo, who also owned an Insurance Brokerage company in the same office.
+In Canada, she graduated from the Jarvis Collegiate Institute, went to the University of Toronto to study economics, and got her first official job, working for the Estonian Honorary Consul, Ilmar Heinsoo, who also owned an Heinsoo Insurance Brokerage company in the same office.

 Helena’s first job was to clean the office after school and arrange the customers’ files in alphabetical order.
-She credits her boss with giving her the wings to fly, as he supported her in joining their team as a licensed Insurance Broker in Ontario.
+She credits Mr. Heinsoo with giving her the wings to fly, as he supported her in joining their team as a licensed Insurance Broker of Ontario.

-After returning to Estonia in the late 1990s, she went on to study law, working in many positions in the insurance and technology industry, from roaming assistant and interconnection manager, to facility manager and lawyer.
+After returning to Estonia in the late 1990s, she studied Law at the University of Tartu, collecting experience from different positions in the insurance and technology industry, from roaming assistant and interconnection manager to facility manager and lawyer.

 Helena’s career as a successful leader in the HR industry began when she decided to move from Head of Legal and Business Security and switch from legal matters to people.

-“At that time, I had no idea yet that I was already very fascinated in human nature, in analyzing people’s behaviors, and trying to understand what triggers them to act in certain ways,” she recalls.
+“At that time, I had not yet realized that I was already very fascinated in human nature, in analyzing people’s behaviors, and trying to understand what triggers them to act in certain ways,” she recalls.

 Anything is possible